maaz-shah/how-rsa-works/README.md

 # how-rsa-works
-Bash script to show how RSA works
+This is a Bash script to show how RSA works.